-32.3 And Ya'akob sent messengers before him to Esau, his brother in the land of Se'ir, the country of Edom.
+Gen. 32:3 And Ya'akob sent messengers before him to Esau, his brother, in the land of Se'ir, the country of Edom.

 Se'ir means rough.
 Edom means reddish.
 Both refer to Esau, which also means rough; shaggy.

-32.4 And he directed they themselves saying, "Thus say to my master, Esau: Thus says your servant Ya'akob: 'I have sojourned with Laban and remained there until now.
-32.5 And I have bulls, and donkeys, flocks, and male slaves and female slaves.
-And I have sent to tell my sovereign, to find favor in your sight.' "
+Gen. 32:4 And he directed they themselves את saying, "Thus you are to say to my master, Esau.
+Thus says your servant Ya'akob, 'I have sojourned with Laban.
+And I have remained there until now.
+Gen. 32:5 And I have bulls, and donkeys, flocks, and male slaves, and female slaves.
+And I have sent to tell my master for the sake of finding favor in your sight.' "

-32.6 And the messengers returned to Ya'akob saying, "We went to your brother to Esau, and he also is coming to meet you, and four hundred men with him."
+Gen. 32:6 And the messengers returned to Ya'akob saying, "We went to your brother, to Esau.

-32.7 And Ya'akob

-was greatly afraid

-and distressed.

-And he divided

-into two companies

-the people themselves

-that were with he himself,

-and the flocks themselves

-and the herds themselves

-and the camels.

-32.8 And he said,
+And he also is coming to meet you.

-"If Esau comes

-to the one company

-and attacks it,
+And four hundred men are with him."

+Gen. 32:7 And Ya'akob was greatly afraid and distressed.
+And he divided into two companies the people themselves את that were with he himself את, and the flocks themselves את, and the herds themselves את, and the camels.
-then the other company

-will be left to escape."
+Gen. 32:8 And he said, "If Esau comes to the one company and attacks it then the other company will be left to escape."

-32.9 And Ya'akob said, "Elohim of my father, Abraham and Elohim of my father, Yitzhak, YAHWEH,
+Gen. 32:9 And Ya'akob said,

+"Elohim of my father, Abraham

+and Elohim of my father, Yitzhak,

-Who said to me,
+YAHWEH, Who said to me,

-'Return to your land

-and to your kindred
+'Return to your land and to your kindred

-and I will deal well with you,'
+and I will deal well with you.'

-32.10 I am insignificant
+Gen. 32:10 I am insignificant

 compared to all the kindnesses

-and all the faithfulness

-which You have shown
+and all the faithfulness which You have shown

-to Your servant himself,
+to Your servant himself ארר.

-because with my staff

-I passed over
+Indeed, with my staff I passed over

-this Yarden itself.
+this Yarden itself ארר.

-But now I have become
+And now I have become two companies.

-two companies.

-32.11 Deliver me, please, from the hand of my brother, from the hand of Esau, for I fear he himself, lest he come and strike me, mother and children alike.
+Gen. 32:11 Deliver me, please,

+from the hand of my brother, from the hand of Esau, for I fear he himself את, lest he come and strike me, mother and children alike.

-32.12 And You Yourself said, 'I will deal well, well with you.
-And I will establish your seed itself Ink like the sand of the sea, which cannot be numbered on account of abundance.'
+Gen. 32:12 And You Yourself have said,

+'I will deal well, well with you.

+And I will establish your seed itself את like the sand of the sea which cannot be numbered on account of abundance.'"

-32.13 And he himself staved there that night.
-And he took from what came to his hand an offering for Esau, his brother; 32.14 two hundred female goats and twenty male goats, two hundred ewes and twenty rams, 32.15 thirty nursing camels with their young, forty cows and ten bulls, twenty female asses and ten foals.
+Gen. 32:13 And he himself stayed there that night.
+And he took from what came to his hand as an offering for Esau, his brother; Gen. 32:14 two hundred female goats and twenty male goats, two hundred ewes and twenty rams, Gen. 32:15 thirty nursing camels with their young, forty cows and ten bulls, twenty female asses, and ten foals.

-16 And he gave them into the hand of his slaves, herd by herd separatel.
-And he said to his slaves, "Pass over before me, and put an interval between each group."
+Gen. 32:16 And he gave them into the hand of his slaves, herd by herd separately.
+And he said to his slaves, "Pass over before me.
+And put an interval between each group."

-17 And he directed the first one himself saying, "When Esau, my brother, meets you and asks you saying, 'To whom do you belong, and where are you going?
+Gen. 32:17 And he directed

+the first one himself אמ saying,

+"When Esau, my brother, meets you, and he asks you saying,

+'To whom do you belong and where are you going?
 And whose are these in front of you?'

-32.18 then you are to say, 'They are your servant Ya'akob's.
+Gen. 32:18 then you are to say,

+'They are your servant Ya'akob's.

 It is an offering sent to my master, Esau.

 And behold!
 Even he is behind us.' "

 minchah is the Hebrew word used for gift.

 It's most commonly associated with an offering.
-In this case it would represent a peace offering.
+In this case it would represent a peace or shelem offering.